Page 1 of 1

 by Canadian Livingstone

 The second pioneer Livingston family of Grey County that originated from a different part of Mull, Argyllshire is that of Hugh Livingston b. abt.
 1806 and his wife (Agnes Mcgregor in census info) also referred in some genealogy info as Ann McGregor.
 From the Torosay, Mull parish records we know that Hugh and his family lived in the 1830's at Kilpatrick in Torosay Parish, Mull, Argyllshire before settling in Sydenham Township, Grey County, Ontario, Canada in the 1840's.
 Some of Hugh's children were born at Kilpatrick,Torosay and others in Canada.
 It appears that all the Livingstons who were tenants had left Kilpatrick by the 1840's with Hugh and his family being the last of the Livingston tenants at Kilpatrick.
 From his croft at Kilpatrick where he was a tenant, Hugh would have been able to see in the distance the beautiful scenic view of Duart Castle the ancestral home of the Clan Maclean Chiefs.
-There is no parish record info on Hugh's family at Kilpatrick however we do know that in the year 1799 a Ronald Livingston was recorded as a resident at Kilpatrick and this would have almost certainly have been some relative of Hugh's given that Hugh named a son Ronald and also resided at the village of Kilpatrick several years later.
-And perhaps significantly Hugh eldest son was named Ronald possibly because his father had been a Ronald Livingston.
-Speculation but there may be something to it.
+There is unfortunately no birth or baptism record for a Hugh Livingston born between 1800 and 1810 in Kilpatrick or elsewhere in Torosay Parish , Argyll however we do know that Ronald Livingston Sr. was recorded as a resident with his wife Ann Buchanan and his children between 1799 and 1802 at Kilpatrick and this would have almost certainly have been some relative of Hugh's given that Hugh named a son Ronald and Hugh also apparently resided at the village of Kilpatrick in the early 1800's and was residing in Kilpatrick in Torosay Parish, wife his Ann also known as Agnes McGregor when the 1841 census was conducted before later in the 1840's settling in Sydenham Township, Grey County Ontario.
+The problem with Ronald Livingston Sr. being Hugh Livingston's father was that according to the 1802 birth record of his son Ronald Livingston Jr. born in Kilpatrick Torosay it is recorded in his 1802 birth record that his son Ronald Livingston Jr. is the son of Ann Buchanan and the "late" Ronald Livingston Sr. So I am thinking that because Hugh Is not recorded in the Torosay birth records and because Ronald Livingston Sr. died around 1802 in Kilpatrick, Torosay that it is unlikely that he was the father of Hugh Livingston b. abt.
+1805 in Torosay, Mull.
+It does however seem quite certain that Hugh Livingston who interestingly enough named his eldest son Ronald in the 1830's in Kilpatrick must be somehow related to Ronald Livingston Sr. possibly a nephew.
+Unfortunately as mentioned I can find not birth records for Hugh Livingston b. abt.
+1805 of Torosay, Mull Argyll or in any other parish in Mull around that time.

 Hugh's in-laws Peter McGregor Sr. and Janet Lamont also settled in Sydenham Township, Grey County, Ontario arriving about 1842.